-During high school we’d go out for girls night out and without fail, each and every one of us would order tortilla soup.
+During the good old days of high school (when we literally didnt have a care in the world) we’d go out for lunch or a girls night out and without fail, each and every one of us would order tortilla soup.
 God forbid we should ever branch out and order something else.
-But why would you want to when this place had the best soup in the world!!
+But then again, why would we want to when this place had the best chicken tortilla soup on the planet!!
 It was equal parts smoky and spicy and I made sure to add extra cheese once it arrived to the table. #sorryimnotsorry

-I’ve been craving a bit of Tucson lately so I whipped up a version of Tortilla Soup complete with all the toppings!
-I loaded it up with shredded chicken, cheese, plenty of cilantro, crispy tortilla strips and of course, avocado. (guacamole would totally work too!)
+I’ve been craving a trip to Tucson lately so I whipped up a version of this Tucson inspired Chicken Tortilla Soup and piled it high with all the toppings!
+It’s loaded with shredded chicken, cheese, plenty of cilantro, crispy tortilla strips and of course, avocado. (guacamole would totally work too!)

 - 2 teaspoons olive oil